Azure/azure-sdk-for-js/sdk/maps/maps-timezone-rest/README.md

 You'll need a `credential` instance for authentication when creating the `MapsTimezoneClient` instance used to access the Azure Maps timezone APIs.
 You can use either a Microsoft Entra ID credential or an Azure subscription key to authenticate.
 For more information on authentication, see [Authentication with Azure Maps](https://learn.microsoft.com/azure/azure-maps/azure-maps-authentication).

-#### Using an Azure Active Directory (AAD) credential
+#### Using an Microsoft Entra ID credential

-To use an [Azure Active Directory (AAD) token credential](https://github.com/Azure/azure-sdk-for-js/blob/main/sdk/identity/identity/samples/AzureIdentityExamples.md#authenticating-with-a-pre-fetched-access-token), provide an instance of the desired credential type obtained from the [@azure/identity](https://github.com/Azure/azure-sdk-for-js/tree/main/sdk/identity/identity#credentials) library.
+To use an [Microsoft Entra ID token credential](https://github.com/Azure/azure-sdk-for-js/blob/main/sdk/identity/identity/samples/AzureIdentityExamples.md#authenticating-with-a-pre-fetched-access-token), provide an instance of the desired credential type obtained from the [@azure/identity](https://github.com/Azure/azure-sdk-for-js/tree/main/sdk/identity/identity#credentials) library.

 To authenticate with AAD, you must first `npm` install [`@azure/identity`](https://www.npmjs.com/package/@azure/identity).